Discussing Questions Raised by a Recent Study on Intermittent Fasting

 A Bit More About Intermittent Fasting

 Intermittent fasting is a concept that is derived from thousands of years of religious- and cultural-based rituals.
 Today, plenty of data show that fasting may have significant health benefits.
 There are different time intervals for fasting, each of which has its pros and cons but similar health benefits.
 Of course, fasting cannot be considered the primary or only treatment for obesity or other diseases.
 Instead, patients should look at intermittent fasting as part of a more significant lifestyle change that includes improving diet through caloric restriction and exercise.
-Dr. Robine is a fan of the Pesco-Mediterranean diet that prioritizes lean and exceptionally healthy protein like fish and healthy fats, like olive oil, avocado, nuts, and seeds, while deemphasizing saturated fats and simple carbs, like red meats, added sugars, and processed foods.
+We are a fan of the Pesco-Mediterranean diet that prioritizes lean and exceptionally healthy protein like fish and healthy fats, like olive oil, avocado, nuts, and seeds, while deemphasizing saturated fats and simple carbs, like red meats, added sugars, and processed foods.

 Ultimately, we can’t look at this study and dismiss intermittent fasting because it doesn’t offer incredible weight loss gains over calorie restriction alone.
 As such, we continue to suggest intermittent fasting to patients who can benefit from it for their heart and overall health.
 Intermittent fasting should not be started without the supervision of your primary care physician or cardiologist, as any diet can be problematic if not pursued appropriately.
 So, if you have any questions, we encourage you to contact our office to learn more about what you can do to improve your heart and overall general health.